crossmar/website-source/content/home/about.md

 youtube = "-RK6wtQtPsw"
-youtube_caption = "A sequence of satellite chlorophyll images, showing the three month evolution a dispersing phytoplankton bloom in the North Pacific Subtropical gyre.
+youtube_caption = "A sequence of satellite chlorophyll images, showing the three month evolution of a dispersing phytoplankton bloom in the North Pacific Subtropical gyre.
 By reducing grazing pressure the dispersion process provides optimal conditions for accumulation of photosynthetic biomass (Lehahn et al., 2017)."

 +++